-For the roughly 30 million people in the US with diabetes, forgoing insulin isn’t an option.
-As the price of insulin continues to climb, people who depend on the lifesaving medicine are left in a difficult financial situation.
-If you need help understanding how to get insulin when you can’t afford it, this article lists six ideas to try.
+For the roughly 30 million US people with diabetes, forgoing insulin isn’t an option.
+As the price of insulin continues to climb, people who depend on lifesaving medicine are left in a difficult financial situation.
+If you need help understanding how to get insulin if you can’t afford it, this article lists six ideas to try.

 What is the cost of diabetes?

-The economic cost of diabetes is staggering.
-According to the American Diabetes Association, people who have diabetes also have health care costs that are over two times greater than people without diabetes.
+The economic diabetes cost is staggering.
+According to the American Diabetes Association, people with diabetes also have health care costs that are over two times greater than people without diabetes.
 Diabetes costs in the US total 327 billion each year.

 How much is insulin?